 Filing a Sexual Misconduct/Title IX Report

-Who may report sexual misconduct?
+Who can report sexual misconduct?

+Any member of the community can.
 Lawrence University takes all violations of Title IX seriously and therefore encourages any member of the community who has experienced sexual misconduct to report the incident to the Title IX Coordinator.

 Who must report sexual misconduct?